 An aromatic display will enhance in the room with fresh flowers, incense, reed diffusers or an essential oil nebulizer.
 Another way to create a romantic mood is to style the tray with flickering votives, a decorative lantern or a triple-wick candle.

 Follow this guide to help you create a pleasing display on your new tray.
-Split the tray into three or four portions and place an object in each section .
-Select items from similar groupings for a unified display, such as books, collectibles, keepsakes, plants, candles.
+Split the tray into three or four portions and place an object in each section.
+Select items from similar groupings for a unified display, such as books, collectibles, keepsakes, plants, or candles.

 You can switch things out seasonally or create a brand new display.
 Another option is to incorporate natural elements that add warmth and texture.
-A shell, small succulent, driftwood, geode and coral give the tray an organic vibe.
+Small succulents, shells, driftwood, geodes and coral can give a tray an organic vibe.